philipperemy/keras-tcn/README.md

 pip install keras-tcn --no-dependencies  # without the dependencies if you already have TF/Numpy.
 ```

+For MacOS M1 users: `pip install --no-binary keras-tcn keras-tcn`.
+The `--no-binary` option will force pip to download the sources (tar.gz) and re-compile it locally.
+Also make sure `grpcio` and `h5py` are installed correctly.
+There are some tutorials on how to do that online.

 ## Why Temporal Convolutional Network instead of LSTM/GRU?

 - TCNs exhibit longer memory than recurrent architectures with the same capacity.